Sakugan

 Sakugan (サクガン) is a Japanese anime television series produced by Satelight.
+It follows Memempu and her father Gagumber as they travel across the unmarked Labyrinth filled with dangerous Kaiju within the Underground in search of a white tower in the middle of a meadow.
 It is directed and written by Jun'ichi Wada, with character designs by Yūji Iwahara, and music by Tatsuya Kato.
-It aired from October to December 2021.
+An anime television series adaptation produced by Satelight aired from October to December 2021.

-It is an adaptation of the novel Sakugan Labyrinth Marker, written by Nekotarō Inui, which was submitted to Project ANIMA, a 2018 collaboration between DeNA, Sotsu, and Bunka Housou that accepted story submissions from the general public for adaption into anime.
+It is an adaptation of the novel Sakugan Labyrinth Marker, written by Nekotarō Inui, which was submitted to Project ANIMA, a 2018 collaboration between DeNA, Sotsu, and Nippon Cultural Broadcasting that accepted story submissions from the general public for adaption into anime.
 Sakugan Labyrinth Marker was the runner-up in the "Science-Fiction/Robot" category.